-Come join our Open Day on Saturday 9 February, and see for yourself what it’s like to study Political Science at VU Amsterdam!
+Come join our Open Day and see for yourself what it’s like to study Political Science at VU Amsterdam!
 Register here.

 Come to a Taster day at the VU campus in Amsterdam's Zuidas district and experience what it is like to be a student at VU Amsterdam.
 Please sign up for the Taster Day.

 VU Matching enables you to check whether you have chosen the right degree programme.
-The matching programme consists of two steps: a digital questionnaire on VUnet, which is part of the application process, and a matching activity.
-By taking part in the matching activity, you can check whether the programme is really the right one for you.
+The matching programme consists of two steps: a digital questionnaire on VUnet, which is part of the application process, and an online matching activity.
+By taking part in this matching activity, you can check whether the programme is really the right one for you.
 For more information, please see the VU Matching website.

 Would you like to know more?

 Further details about VU Matching are available at VU Matching website.
-If you have specific questions about the Political Science matching day, please get in touch at firstname.lastname@example.org.
-Have a look at: Application and registration regulation 2018-2019.
+If you have specific questions about the Political Science matching day, please get in touch with email@example.com.
+Have a look at: Application and registration regulation.